uriegel/WindowsCommander/README.md

-// TODO Enter: run program
+// TODO CHECK menu shortcut with enter
 // TODO Menu with shortcut alt: Show properties
 // TODO Menu with shortcut ctrl: open as